 Matching the intensity of your actions to your emotions

 For softer, more inward focused emotions like sadness or hurt, try more gentle, slow ways to take care of yourself.
-Lighting a candle, curling up under a cosy doona, making yourself a cup of tea, reading a favourite book, or sitting under a tree can be just what’s needed.
+Lighting a candle, curling up under a cosy doona, making yourself a cup of tea, reading a favourite book, cuddling a pet or sitting under a tree can be just what’s needed.

 Dropping down into your body